Bioconductor/bioconductor.org/content/about.md

 The _Bioconductor_ project started in 2001 and is overseen by a [core team](/about/core-team/), based primarily at [Roswell Park Cancer Institute](https://www.roswellpark.org), and by other members coming from US and international institutions.
-A Technical Advisory Board of key participants meets monthly to support the _Bioconductor_ mission by developing strategies to ensure long-term technical suitability of core infrastructure, and to identify and enable funding strategies for long-term viability.
-A Scientific Advisory Board including external experts provides annual guidance and accountability.
+A [Technical Advisory Board][Technical] of key participants meets monthly to support the _Bioconductor_ mission by developing strategies to ensure long-term technical suitability of core infrastructure, and to identify and enable funding strategies for long-term viability.
+A [Scientific Advisory Board][Scientific] including external experts provides annual guidance and accountability.

 Key citations to the project include Huber et al., 2015 [Nature